-Process manufacturers employ highly skilled technical personnel specializing in areas such as process design, equipment design, control engineering, planning, scheduling, and supply chain management.
+Process manufacturers employ highly skilled technical personnel specializing in areas such as process design, equipment design, control engineering, manufacturing operations, planning, scheduling, and supply chain management.
 To drive efficiency and improve operating margins, these personnel need to collaborate across functional areas and increasingly rely on software to enable this collaboration as well as automate complex tasks associated with their jobs.
+Process companies must adapt to the changing nature of the technical workforce.
+A generation of highly experienced plant operators and engineers is nearing retirement.
+Companies are looking for intelligent software applications that capture and automate expert knowledge and are intuitive and easy-to-learn.